For people who love driving, there's nothing as fun as taking an epic road trip.

 Have the alignment checked periodically as part of your vehicle maintenance routine, for example when switching over from summer tyres to winter tyres, or if you experience warning signs like excessive vibration when driving at high speeds.

 When planning for that family road trip, it’s tempting to load up the car boot with lots and lots of luggage.
 Whether it's packing a tent for a camping site, or a picnic hamper for the national park, you don't want to miss a thing.
 The trouble is, overloading a vehicle can shorten the life of your tyres.
-And every 90 kg of extra weight can reduce fuel economy by 0.42 km per litre.
+And every 90 kg of extra weight can reduce fuel economy by approximately 0.25 miles per litre.
 So, check the owner's documentation for the car's maximum load capacity.

 Speaking of the boot, this is also where your spare tyre is located.
 Before taking a road trip, give the spare a thorough inspection for tyre pressure and any other issues.
 If you’ve been carrying this spare in the boot for a long time, however, it might need replacing.
 That's because the age of the tyre can impair its performance; the rubber may have become cracked and brittle, for example.